are usually pretty reliable for old cars,

 The RAC have written me a rather nasty letter for excessive use of their service; I can’t really blame them.

-The Turbo was fresh from restoration and thus liable to have problems,
+The Turbo was fresh from restoration and thus liable to have problems.

-and most of the remaining problems were caused by three of four sets of car keys breaking in locks,
+Most of the remaining problems were caused by three of four sets of car keys breaking in locks.

-I don't think I can really blame the specialist garage I use for this run of bad luck,
+I don’t think I can really blame the specialist garage I use for this run of bad luck,

 You know that story in the bible about a chap called Job?
 They guy whose faith in God was

-Like Job, my faith is undiminished; although perhaps it's a little OTT to compare
+Like Job, my faith is undiminished, although perhaps it’s a little excessive to compare

-compare Job's faith in his God & the loss of his family with my refusal to drive anything but
+compare Job’s faith in his God & the loss of his family with my refusal to drive anything but